 3. Create eye-catching meta descriptions and page titles that standout and encourage people to click-through.

 4. Write headers and CTA’s for your site that increase the time people spend on it, thereby sending positive signals to Google

 What do our SEO services entail?

-There are over 200 SEO factors Google takes into account when ranking a website and this algorithm changes frequently.
-The recent update in August 2013 was Hummingbird which focused on semantic search, earlier updates were called Panda, Penguin, and Pigeon.
+There are over 200 SEO factors Google takes into account when ranking a website, and this algorithm changes frequently.
+The recent update in August 2013 was Hummingbird which focused on semantic search, and earlier updates were called Panda, Penguin, and Pigeon.
 Algorithm factors include:

 - Page-level factors including placement of the keyword (title, meta descriptions, h1, h2, etc.), and the keyword density (how often the keyword comes up on the page)